 In this guide, we’ll cover your cheapest options when sending money abroad, different ways to send money and why comparing providers should be the first thing on your to-do list, and our top recommendations for the cheapest international money transfer from particular countries.

-The cheapest way to send money internationally is almost always going to be using a money transfer provider who specialises specifically in helping users send their money abroad in other currencies.
-Using a specialist money transfer provider is beneficial as it allows you to transfer funds within hours, as opposed to potential 2-3 business days.
+The cheapest way to send money internationally is almost always by using a money transfer provider.
+These are companies that specialise in helping users send their money abroad in other currencies.

 |🥇||Online money transfer providers||Some providers are free||Compare Rates|